-4. Only six entries per 4-H member.
-(Example: Production Pen = 1 entry, Meat Pen = 1 entry, etc.)

-5. All bonafide 4-H members must be 9 years old to exhibit at State Fair if they qualify at the county level with a blue ribbon.
-It is REQUIRED that all poultry be banded to insure proper identification at the county fair.
-Bands should be in place by JUNE 22.

-6. Poultry shown at County & State Fair must be tested each year and found free of pullorum-typhoid diseases.
-It is the responsibility of the exhibitor to make arrangements with a certified tester for testing prior to entry.

-Proof of test results due at time of entry by one of the following methods.

-• Birds are from a certified U.S. Pullorum-Typhoid clean flock as evidenced by either an official VS Form 9-3 or VS Form 9-2 that certifies that all birds over 4 months of age in the flock or on the premises have had a negative test for pullorumtyphoid within the last 12 months.

-• For birds under 4 months of age, show proof that the entries were purchased from a U.S. Pullorum-Typhoid clean source and are either the only poultry on the premises or have been physically separated (e.g. housed in separate pens or houses) from untested poultry on the premises.

-• Present an official VS Form 9-2 signed by a certified blood testing agent showing that the entries have had a negative pullorum-typhoid test within 90 days prior to the exhibition.

-• Entries not qualifying under the previous 3 conditions must have a negative test for pullorum-typhoid at time of entry

-7. An entry shown in the poultry / rabbit barn can't be checked out and shown in the pet show.

-8. Judging of classes 6, 7, 8,9,10...
-Will be done on the basis of production qualities only.

-\Class 1 Standard Breeds, Large Fowl-One young bird either sex

-\Class 2 Standard Breeds, Large Fowl-One old bird either sex

-\Class 3 Standard Breeds, Bantams-One young bird either sex

-\Class 4 Standard Breeds, Bantams-One old bird either sex

-\Class 5 Production Pullets-Pen, 3 standard bred, crossbred, or straincross hens to be judged on egg production qualities only

-\Class 6 Production Hens-Pen, 3 standard bred, crossbred, or straincross hens to be judged on egg production qualities only

-Class 7 Meat-type Chickens-Pen, 3 standard bred, crossbred, or straincross birds of the same sex to be judged on meat production qualities only.
-Must be at least 3 lbs. per bird to sell in the sale.

-\Class 8 Dual Purpose pullets-Pen, 3 such as Rhode Island Reds, New Hampshire, Plymouth Rocks, etc.

-\Class 9 Dual Purpose hens-Pen, 3 such as Rhode Island Reds, New Hampshire, Plymouth Rocks, etc.

-Class 10 Tri-Pen, 3 standard bred, crossbred, or straincross birds, one cockerel and two pullets; or 1 rooster and two hens judged on uniformity and breed type (not eligible for State Fair)

-- \Class 11 Turkeys, all breeds, one bird of either sex - \Class 12 Ducks, all breeds, one bird of either sex - \Class 13 Geese, all breeds-Pen, one bird of either sex - Class 14 Guineas, one bird any age either sex - Class 15 Pigeon, pen of 1, 2 entries allowed - Class 16 Mixed breeds
+- 4. Only six entries per 4-H member.
+(Example: Production Pen = 1 entry, Meat Pen = 1 entry, etc.) - 5.
+Poultry shown at State Fair must be tested each year and found free of pullorum-typhoid diseases.
+NO POULTRY TESTING FOR THE ELLIS COUNTY FAIR UNTIL 2025.
+All Poultry exhibiting at the Ellis Co.
+Fair must originate from a hatchery or breeding flock that is classified U.S. Pullorum-Typhoid Clean under the National Poultry Improvement Plan (NPIP). - 6.
+An entry shown in the poultry / rabbit barn can't be checked out and shown in the pet show. - 7.
+Judging of classes 6,7,8,9,10...
+Will be done on the basis of production qualities only. - Class 1 Standard Breeds, Large Fowl-One young bird either sex - Class 2 Standard Breeds, Large Fowl-One old bird either sex - Class 3 Standard Breeds, Bantams-One young bird either sex - Class 4 Standard Breeds, Bantams-One old bird either sex - Class 5 Production Pullets-Pen, 3 standard bred, crossbred, or straincross hens to be judged on egg production qualities only - Class 6 Production Hens-Pen, 3 standard bred, crossbred, or straincross hens to be judged on egg production qualities only - Class 7 Meat-type Chickens-Pen, 3 standard bred, crossbred, or straincross birds of the same sex to be judged on meat production qualities only.
+Must be at least 3 lbs. per bird to sell in the sale. - Class 8 Dual Purpose pullets-Pen, 3 such as Rhode Island Reds, New Hampshire, Plymouth Rocks, etc. - Class 9 Dual Purpose hens-Pen, 3 such as Rhode Island Reds, New Hampshire, Plymouth Rocks, etc. - Class 10 Tri-Pen, 3 standard bred, crossbred, or straincross birds, one cockerel and two pullets; or 1 rooster and two hens judged on uniformity and breed type (not eligible for State Fair) - Class 11 Turkeys, all breeds, one bird of either sex - Class 12 Ducks, all breeds, one bird of either sex - Class 13 Geese, all breeds-Pen, one bird of either sex - Class 14 Guineas, one bird any age either sex - Class 15 Pigeon, pen of 1, 2 entries allowed - Class 16 Mixed breeds